 Mobile shoppers tend to make their buying decision much faster as a result of having done prior research and multitasking.
 Shoppers report buying while waiting for something (traffic, picking the kids up at school, etc.), in bed, or while working.
 Retailers that make it easy to buy with uncluttered pages and easy check out will get more mobile business.

 Mobile Apps Reach New Customers and Increase Revenue

 Some businesses were built solely on the power of the mobile app.
 Think of Uber or Lyft.
 How would they have grown if you could only book them with a desktop?

-Of course, eBay, and Amazon were early leaders in the mobile app retail space.
-Today, almost every enterprise level and the big-box stores have apps to entice shoppers wherever they are.
+Of course, eBay and Amazon were early leaders in the mobile app retail space.
+Today, almost every enterprise-level and big-box stores have apps to entice shoppers wherever they are.
 Customers can scroll through products, compare, buy and share.
-Retailers also offer coupons, discounts, loyalty and reward programs which increase sales.
+Retailers also offer coupons, discounts, loyalty, and reward programs that increase sales

 eCommerce Becoming mCommerce